Authorized Prescriber – Includes a healthcare provider licensed or otherwise authorized by state law

 request and permission to do so by the parent/guardian.
 However, on the elementary level (grades

 K–4) and the vocational level (Lewis & Clark as well as YES and RES Programs), all non-prescription medicines sent to school must be accompanied by an authorized prescriber’s written

 order and signature.
 All over-the-counter medications must be delivered to the school nurse or

 health clerk in the manufacturer's original packaging and will only be administered in accordance

 The parent/guardian must provide the district with written permission to administer the medication

 before the district will administer the prescription medication to the student.
 The prescription label

 will be considered the equivalent of a prescriber's written direction, and a separate document is not

 Possession and Self-Administration of Medications

-The district will permit a student to possess and self-administer medications in accordance with an
+The district will permit a student to possess and self-administer medications as required by law and

 Students with IEPs or Section 504 Plans